 Researched & written by Sarah (Sallie) Burns Atkins

 There are a few individuals who vehemently disagree with this research because it does not support the Blue Sky story.
-They have tried to discredit it by publishing what amounts to attempted character assassination that includes vindictive and false statements about myself, my husband’s connection to the Adkins family, and my research.
+They have tried to discredit it by publishing what amounts to attempted character assassination which includes vindictive and false statements about myself, my husband’s connection to the Adkins family, and my research.